wang-edward/snippetbox/README.md

 # snippetbox
-Pastebin clone in golang from Let's Go! book
+Code sharing site in go from Let's Go! book by Alex Edwards